Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Examples and discussions

 where $N_{\text{test}}$ is the size of testing set and $\epsilon\left(\bm{y}^{(i)},\hat{\bm{y}}^{(i)}\right)$ is the normalized mean squared error between the true response $\bm{y}^{(i)}$ and predicted response $\hat{\bm{y}}^{(i)}$:

 where $N_t$ is the length of the response vector and $\|\cdot\|_2$ is the Euclidean norm.

-\textbf{(2) Comparison of F2NARX with a state-of-the-art method SGP-F-NARX} in terms of modeling error, training time, and prediction time under different training data size.
-The formulation and feature extraction method used in SGP-F-NARX method are the same as $\mathcal{F}$-NARX model \cite{schar2025surrogate}.
-The difference between SGP-F-NARX and $\mathcal{F}$-NARX lies in the surrogate modeling of $\mathcal{F}(\cdot)$ in Eq.~(\ref{F-NARX model}): instead of the polynomial regression adopted in \cite{schar2025surrogate}, SGP-F-NARX employs a SGP model to compare with F2NARX.
-All GP and SGP models in F2NARX and SGP-F-NARX are trained using the GPyTorch Python package \cite{gardner2018gpytorch}.
+\textbf{(2) Comparison of F2NARX with an SGP-based variant of the state-of-the-art $\mathcal{F}$-NARX model} in terms of modeling error, training time, and prediction time under different training data sizes.
+The SGP-based variant of $\mathcal{F}$-NARX, abbreviated as SGP-F-NARX, adopts the same formulation and feature extraction method as the original $\mathcal{F}$-NARX model \cite{schar2025surrogate}.
+The difference between SGP-F-NARX and $\mathcal{F}$-NARX lies in the surrogate modeling of $\mathcal{F}(\cdot)$ in Eq.~(\ref{F-NARX model}): instead of the polynomial regression adopted in \cite{schar2025surrogate}, SGP-F-NARX employs an SGP model to compare with F2NARX.
+In this way, the comparison mainly reflects the difference between the one-step-ahead autoregressive structure of $\mathcal{F}$-NARX and the one-time-window-ahead autoregressive structure of F2NARX, rather than the difference between different regression models.

 \textbf{(3) Modeling error and prediction time for probabilistic predictions} using the F2NARX method.
 Two probabilistic prediction methods are considered: the Taylor expansion-based method proposed in \cite{girard2002multiple} and the unscented transform-based method proposed in this study.
 The mean prediction errors (computed in the same way as Eq.~(\ref{pred_error})) of the prediction standard deviation function obtained by the Taylor expansion-based and unscented transform-based methods, relative to the MCS results, are reported, along with their corresponding computational times.